IEvangelist/learning-blazor/GET_STARTED.md

 # Get Started

-In order to run this app locally, you'll need to configure a few things first.
+In order to run this app locally, I encourage reading through this article.
+There are a few optional configuration values that can make the local developer experience much more enjoyable.

-## Environment Variables

-There are a number of environment variables (or configuration) that are optional and only one required for the app to run.The `HibpOptions__ApiKey` value is the only required configuration and it is detailed in the [**Have I Been Pwned** API](#configure-have-i-been-pwned-api) section.

 ## Configure **Open Weather Map** API